 - The Greenwich Hospital, Greenwich CT

-of the face lift operation may be entirely different, as well as the type of operation, and where the plastic surgery is performed.
+A facelift is usually performed on patients from the age of 40 through the seventies.
+Depending on the age of the patient, the goal of the facelift operation may be entirely different, as well as the type of operation, and where the plastic surgery is performed.
 Of course, the patient must be of good health, and if older, must have medical clearance.

-Anesthesia: Face lift plastic surgery is usually performed under intravenous sedation anesthesia, avoiding the general anesthesia.
+Facial plastic surgery is usually performed under intravenous sedation anesthesia, avoiding the general anesthesia.
 However, there are certain patients with whom the general anesthesia may be preferable.
 This may be combined with the blepharoplasty (eyelid plastic surgery), or other body contouring procedures.

 In general, the younger the patient, the quicker the return to full function.
-This may be as short as 10 days to two weeks after the face lift procedure.
+This may be as short as 10 days to two weeks after the facelift procedure.
 The first two to three days is marked by a feeling of tightness, and swelling.
 This improves over the following week.
 Modest pain is usually controlled with the use of oral pain medication.

-Variations of the Face Lift Operation:
+Variations of the Facelift Operation

 This is performed on the younger patient, without the neck and or brow being done.
 The entire operation takes less than two hours and is performed in the office.
 IV sedation is the anesthesia of choice.

 An isolated neck lift may be performed in some patients where most of the changes are below the chin and in the neck area.
 A small incision is made behind the chin prominence, and may be made in conjunction with traditional behind the ear incisions to maximize correction.

-and the scalp is tightened.
-This face lift procedure method will raise the edge of the hairline, and should not be used in patients who have a high forehead line.
+The forehead lift is right for those patient who show an excess of skin, and the patient has a low anterior (front) hairline.
+The incision for the facelift is made in the hairline across the top of the scalp.
+The procedure is then performed open, and the scalp is tightened.
+This facelift procedure method will raise the edge of the hairline, and should not be used in patients who have a high forehead line.

-Forehead lifts are used in face lift procedures for correction of the eyebrow when it has descended too low.
+Forehead lifts are used in facelift procedures for correction of the eyebrow when it has descended too low.
 It also can be used to fix a permanent furrow between the eyebrows, and forehead lines.
 Dr. Sherman uses the latest techniques such as the endoscope, a device that has been popularized in knee surgery.

-In the past few years, several New York surgeons have developed and refined the short scar for face lifts.
+In the past few years, several New York surgeons have developed and refined the short scar for facelifts.
 Dr. Sherman has been employing this advancement since December of 2000.
 This greatly reduces the size of the scar located in the hairline and the area behind the ear.The scar now is limited to the inside of the ear, and the area behind the ear.
-In older patients, where there is a lot of skin to be tightened in the face lift, a small extension may be used near the sideburn area and behind the ear.
+In older patients, where there is a lot of skin to be tightened in the facelift, a small extension may be used near the side burn area and behind the ear.

 The advantage of this new technique is substantial.
-The scar is better concealed, and there is less healing time after the face lift.
+The scar is better concealed, and there is less healing time after the facelift.
 The scar is not exposed even when the patient wears her hair “up.”
 Dr. Sherman will discuss this option during the consultation.